 - Acetaminophen / paracetamol (Tylenol and Panadol)

-- Dextromethorphan (active ingredient in Triaminic, Robitussin, Coricidin.)
+- Dextromethorphan (the active ingredient in Triaminic, Robitussin, Coricidin.)

-A list of medication that is still safe but not as safe as the above medication
+A list of medication that is still safe, but not as safe as the above "safe" medication

 A list of medication that is only moderately safe while breastfeeding

 Is taking Pepto Bismol safe while breastfeeding?